 I loved that!
 I told her he was born to fly and that her boys were wonderful men.

 She quickly said, “They are both extraordinary.
 I don’t deserve them.
 It makes me realize that our country is in great hands with people like them willing to serve.
 Their honor and integrity are examples that make me want to strive to be a better person every day.”

 I had chills.
 These are great men with an incredible mom.
 I love the way she loves them.

 Mary Kaye wakes up every night at 3 am worrying about her boys.
 She showed me a picture of her son Jon III flying his plane upside down.
 I asked how that makes her feel.
 She said, “Oh I hate it.”

 She told me, “One of the questions Jon and I have tried to ask our children as they were growing up is… ‘What did you do today to make someone else’s life better?’
 Sometimes they would have to think hard (as they might have been worrying more about themselves), but many times they would say something sweet (like sat with someone who was alone at lunch).
 It’s a great question for all of us to ask ourselves at the end of each day!”

 I asked Mary Kaye what her greatest joy is.
-She said, “Honestly, my greatest joy, whether it is my 2-year-old grandson, my children, or my husband, is to watch them as they achieve a goal or a dream.
+She said, “Honestly, my greatest joy, whether it is my grandchildren, my children, or my husband, is to watch them as they achieve a goal or a dream.
 Also, when there is peace and laughter in the home.
 My deepest hurt comes from knowing one of them has been let down in some way and wanting to take that pain away for them.”